Probabilistic construction of Toda conformal field theories: Introduction

-Building on \cite{DKRV}, our goal here is to provide a probabilistic definition of TCFTs in the case where we consider the underlying Lie algebra to be a finite-dimensional simple and simply-laced complex Lie algebra, and when the manifold on which the theory is constructed is the (Riemann) sphere.
-To do so we follow the ideas developed in the case of LCFT (which corresponds to the $\mathfrak{sl}_2$ case) in \cite{DKRV} and interpret the path integral formulation of the theory as a formal way of defining a measure on some functional space.
-More precisely we interpret the mapping defined via the path integral \eqref{partition_function} as a measure $F\mapsto\ps{F}_{T,g}$ on the Sobolev space with negative index $\mathrm{H}^{-1}(\S^2\to\mathfrak{h},g)$ (which we define in \eqref{Hnorm}); in order to construct this measure we introduce a probabilistic framework which involves two objects: the Gaussian Free Field (GFF) and the exponential of the GFF called Gaussian Multiplicative Chaos (GMC).
+Building on \cite{DKRV}, our goal here is to provide a probabilistic definition of Toda CFTs in the case where we consider the underlying Lie algebra to be a finite-dimensional simple and complex Lie algebra, and when the manifold on which the theory is constructed is the (Riemann) sphere.
+To do so we follow the ideas developed in the case of Liouville CFT (which corresponds to the $\mathfrak{sl}_2$ case) in~\cite{DKRV} and interpret the path integral formulation of the theory as a formal way of defining a measure on some functional space.
+More precisely we interpret the mapping defined via the path integral \eqref{partition_function} as a measure $F\mapsto\ps{F}_{T,g}$ on the Sobolev space with negative index $\mathrm{H}^{-1}(\S^2\to\mathfrak{a},g)$ (which we define in~\eqref{Hnorm}); in order to construct this measure we introduce a probabilistic framework which involves two objects: the Gaussian Free Field (GFF) and the exponential of the GFF called Gaussian Multiplicative Chaos (GMC).

 The presence of the GFF is related to the presence of the square gradient term in the Toda field action and has proven to be particularly relevant in the context of constructive conformal field theory.
-But as opposed to LCFT where only one GFF is involved in the construction, in TCFTs we have to consider several GFFs that are coupled in a way that is prescribed by the underlying structure of the Lie algebra.
-For this coupling to be mathematically meaningful we need to consider simple Lie algebras that are simply-laced, that is for which the underlying Cartan matrix (which is used as a covariance matrix in our construction) is symmetric.
-Under this assumption, the fields of TCFTs are well-defined but non-regular since they exist only in the sense of Schwartz distributions; therefore the exponential terms that appear in \eqref{action} are not well-defined objects.
+But as opposed to Liouville CFT where only one GFF is involved in the construction, in Toda CFTs we have to consider several GFFs that are coupled in a way that is prescribed by the underlying structure of the Lie algebra.
+The fields of Toda CFTs are well-defined but non-regular since they exist only in the sense of Schwartz distributions; therefore the exponential terms that appear in~\eqref{action} are not well-defined objects.
 However, GMC theory provides a way of making sense of these terms as (random) Radon measures.